VersualRL: Closed-Loop Verbal Reinforcement Learning with Visual Execution Feedback for Task-Level Robot Planning: Experimental Setup

 \subsection{Robotic Platform}

 The experiments were conducted on a custom mobile manipulation robot designed to perform logistics tasks (Fig.~\ref{fig:robot}).

-The robot performs autonomous navigation between predefined zones and uses a vacuum gripper to pick, rotate and place blocks.
-The manipulation system allows handling up to a fixed batch size of four blocks per transport cycle.
+The robot performs autonomous navigation between predefined zones and uses a servo-actuated gripper with an auxiliary vacuum channel to pick, rotate, and place blocks.
+The manipulation system can handle a fixed batch size of up to four blocks per transport cycle.